mrtnbroder/react-router-route-reducers/README.md

 )
 ```

-Your reducers will then be combined into the following structure:
+Your reducers will then be combined into the following structure...:

 ```js
 {